 School social workers are mental health professionals who address the social, emotional, behavioral, and environmental factors impacting a student’s ability to perform at their best.
 Our social worker assignments are listed here.

 Find the school social worker at your school

-School Social Workers are dedicated to FCPS values outlined in Strategic Plan Ignite (Student Success, Caring Culture, Premier Workforce, Resource Stewardship) and Portrait of a Graduate; which drive our work with students, staff, and families.
-Fairfax County Public Schools Social Work Program follows the National School Social Work Practice Model as defined by School Social Work Association of America.
+School Social Workers are dedicated to FCPS values outlined in the FCPS Strategic Plan and Portrait of a Graduate; which drive our work with students, staff, and families.
+Our program follows the National School Social Work Practice Model as defined by School Social Work Association of America.

 FCPS school social workers are committed to assessing and addressing those social, emotional, and behavioral factors that may stand in the way of students realizing their promise.
 They apply social work principles and methodologies in the educational environment with the primary goal of removing barriers that prevent a student from fulfilling his or her academic potential.
 Social workers are assigned to every school and center in the school system.
 Most social workers serve one to two sites.